juangamnik/swift-evolution/proposals/XXXX-enhanced-existentials.md

 }
 ```

-Narrowing does not preserve relationships that were in the original type but aren't expressed in the casted-to type, as per expected type-casting semantics.
+Casting does not preserve relationships that were in the original type but aren't expressed in the casted-to type, as per expected type-casting semantics.
+(This also implies that an existential `A` can be dynamically cast to another existential `B` that isn't a subtype of `A`, and is completely okay.)

 ```swift
 let a : Any<FooProtocol>